jgwil2/monty_hall_problem/README.md

+# Simulating the Monty Hall Problem

+## Purpose

 I want to create a simulation of the [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) that I first read about in [The Curious Incident of the Dog in the Night-Time](https://en.wikipedia.org/wiki/The_Curious_Incident_of_the_Dog_in_the_Night-Time).

+This is partially to convince myself of the mathematical analysis and partially just a brief exercise in using the Monte Carlo method to simulate a real world problem.

+## Implementation

 I start by defining a number of classes for each object that I want to represent.
 The objects in this simulation are Game, Door, Host, and